 Colonial History of Guatemala

-Guatemala is the living testimony of a cultural blend.
-Back in the 16th century, the Americas were colonized by the Spanish.
-This represented a drastic change to the local cultural groups and its way of living.
-However, before the Spanish started planting their colony, the dwellers of Guatemala were already quite developed.
-At the time this part of the continent was discovered by the Spanish, most of the big Mayan cities were abandoned and the remaining native tribes were in constant war.
-Nothing new for the Maya – probably an advantage for the Spanish!
+Guatemala is a living testament to cultural blending.
+In the 16th century, the Spanish colonized the Americas.
+This brought about drastic changes to the local cultural groups and their way of life.
+However, even before the Spanish established their colony, the people of Guatemala had already developed quite a bit.
+By the time the Spanish discovered this part of the continent, most of the major Mayan cities had been abandoned, and the remaining native tribes were constantly at war.
+This was nothing new for the Maya, and it was probably an advantage for the Spanish!

 Historical Facts About the Colonization in Guatemala

-In 1524 Pedro de Alvarado came across an interesting civilization hidden in the mountainous region of Guatemala.
-Somewhat different than the Aztecs, the Maya were not unified as an empire.
-They were organized in different city-states and this hampered the colonization process.
-However, Alvarado and his small army came well-armed with weapons that were unknown to the Maya - fire guns, metal swords and horses!
+In 1524, Pedro de Alvarado discovered an intriguing civilization nestled in the mountains of Guatemala.
+Unlike the Aztecs, the Maya were not unified as an empire.
+They were organized into different city-states, which hindered the colonization process.
+However, Alvarado and his small army were well-armed with weapons unknown to the Maya: fire guns, metal swords, and horses.

-With the help of their allied Mexican warriors, the Spanish crossed ravines and dense forests until they came across the first Mayan tribe – the K’iche in Quetzaltenango.
-The resistance from the Maya lead to a brutal fight until Alvarado betrayed the K’iche lords and burned them to death.
-This tragic event made the K’iche kingdom step down and the Spanish were able to move forward and continue their colonization journey.
+With the help of their Mexican allies, the Spanish crossed ravines and dense forests until they encountered the first Maya tribe, the K’iche, in Quetzaltenango.
+The Maya put up a strong resistance, which led to a brutal fight.
+Ultimately, Alvarado betrayed the K’iche lords and burned them to death.
+This tragic event caused the K’iche kingdom to surrender, allowing the Spanish to continue their journey of colonization.

-It was then when they encountered another Mayan tribe – the Kaqchikel in Tecpan.
-Nevertheless, the approach to this native group was quite different.
-The new tribe sided with the Spanish allowing them to set base in their Capital known as Iximche.
-They offered help to defeat the remaining K’iche soldiers and the Kaqchikel’s main enemies the Tz’utujil, in the Lake Atitlan region.
-However, their alliance didn’t last long and the foreign troops were forced to settle elsewhere.
+They encountered another Mayan tribe, the Kaqchikel, in Tecpán at that time.
+However, their approach to this native group was quite different.
+The new tribe sided with the Spanish, allowing them to establish a base in their capital, Iximché.
+The Kaqchikel offered to help the Spanish defeat the remaining K’iche soldiers and their main enemies, the Tz’utujil, in the Lake Atitlán region.
+However, the alliance didn't last long, and the foreign troops were forced to settle elsewhere.

-It was until 1527 that the Spanish could firmly established themselves in Guatemala.
-They built their first Colonial City, today known as Ciudad Vieja.
-The Capital began to acquire Spanish characteristics in their structures and became the base for manufacturers supplying arms.
-Their achievements, again, didn’t last long.
-Ciudad Vieja was located on the foothills of the majestic Agua Volcano, therefore, it was not the safest spot.
-Eleven years after the European colonists settled, a destructive mudslide swamped the young Capital.
+The Spanish did not firmly establish themselves in Guatemala until 1527.
+They built their first colonial city, which is now known as Ciudad Vieja.
+The capital began to acquire Spanish characteristics in its structures and became a base for manufacturers of arms.
+However, their achievements did not last long.
+Located on the foothills of the majestic Agua Volcano, Ciudad Vieja was not the safest spot.
+Eleven years after the European colonists settled there, a destructive mudslide swamped the young capital city.

-The survivors were forced to seek out a safer place.
-In 1543 they discovered Panchoy’s Valley which today is known as Antigua Guatemala.
-Attracted by its fertile land and beautiful landscapes, the Spanish were convinced that the valley was perfect to rebuild their Capital.
-They imposed a strong baroque-influenced architecture style and the Catholic church became present.
-Antigua served for more than 200 years as one of the most important Spanish colonies – while simultaneously the Mayan culture started fading away.
+The survivors were forced to find a safer place.
+In 1543, they discovered Panchoy Valley, which is now known as Antigua Guatemala.
+Attracted by the valley's fertile land and beautiful landscapes, the Spanish were convinced that it was the perfect place to rebuild their capital city.
+They imposed a strong, Baroque-influenced architectural style, and the Catholic Church became prevalent.
+Antigua served as one of the most important Spanish colonies for more than 200 years, while the Mayan culture simultaneously began to fade away.

-Later in 1773 after surviving several tremors, the former Capital was hit by a strong earthquake that destroyed several buildings and killed hundreds of people.
-The devastating event left the big City in ruins and the population was forced to relocate once again.
-After three years of thorough examination, the Capital moved to the Ermita’s Valley – which today is Guatemala City.
+Later, in 1773, the former capital survived several tremors before being hit by a strong earthquake that destroyed buildings and killed hundreds.
+This devastating event left the city in ruins, forcing the population to relocate once again.
+Three years later, the capital moved to the Valley of the Ermita, which is now Guatemala City.

-Exploring Guatemala feels like you are traveling back in time.
-The Spanish Colonization left a strong trace in the country - not only cultural, but also physical.
-Baroque-style churches, thick walls, cobblestone streets and fountains are among the Colonial-time structures that can still be found in Guatemala.
+Exploring Guatemala is like traveling back in time.
+The Spanish colonization left a strong mark on the country, both culturally and physically.
+Baroque-style churches, thick walls, cobblestone streets, and fountains are among the colonial-era structures that can still be found there.